Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Case Studies

-We illustrate our data-driven findings by applying them to two benchmarks: (i) building temperature networks, and (ii) vehicle networks.
-Both cases involve unknown networks with an \emph{arbitrary, a-priori undefined} number of agents, and unknown interconnection topologies.
-We demonstrate that our compositional data-driven approach can provide safety guarantees across both unknown networks.
-All simulations were performed in Matlab on a MacBook Pro (Apple M2 Max with 32GB memory), with the SOP~\eqref{SOP} solved using Mosek\footnote{Mosek license was obtained from \href{https://www.mosek.com}{https://www.mosek.com}.} solver.
+We illustrate our data-driven findings by applying them to \BS{three} benchmarks: \emph{(i)} a building temperature network, \emph{(ii)} a vehicle network, and \emph{(iii)} \BS{a highly nonlinear network with nonlinear interconnection constraints.} \BS{All} cases involve unknown networks with an \emph{arbitrary, a priori undefined} number of agents and unknown interconnection topologies.
+We demonstrate that our compositional data-driven approach can provide safety guarantees for \BS{these three} unknown networks.
+All simulations were performed in Matlab on a MacBook Pro (Apple M2 Max with 32GB memory), with the SOP~\eqref{SOP} solved using Mosek\footnote{Mosek license was obtained from https://www.mosek.com.} solver.